edge-cloud/www.edge-cloud.net/_posts/2015-09-09-sddc-architecture-mapping-of-logical-components-to-physical-location.md

   </p>
 </div>

-The recommended design is to deploy a pair of Platform Services Controllers per <a href="https://www.edge-cloud.net/2015/07/31/sddc-architecture-regions-and-availability-zones-azs/" target="_blank">Region and Availability Zones (AZ)</a> and join all PSC in a single Single Sign On (SSO) domain.
+The recommended design is to deploy a pair of Platform Services Controllers per [Region and Availability Zones (AZ)](https://www.edge-cloud.net/2015/07/31/sddc-architecture-regions-and-availability-zones-azs/) and join all PSC in a single Single Sign On (SSO) domain.
 A maximum of 8 PSC can be placed into a single SSO domain.
 With this restriction it would be possible to span a single SDDC across up to 2 regions with 2 AZs each.

 Within each AZ, the deployed vCenter Server will be split across the available PSC.
 In the minimum deployment size where you have only one vCenter Server for Management and one vCenter Server for Compute, this would result in a one-to-one mapping.

 In the case of a PSC failure, due to an underlying ESXi host failure, the PSC would be restarted via vSphere HA on another ESXi hosts.
 This would result in a downtime of multiple minutes for the attached vCenter Servers.

 In case of a prolonged downtime of a PSC - e.g. due to VM corruption or alike - the vCenter Servers mapped to this PSC (Red arrows in Figure 2) would not be able to leverage this PSC anymore.
-In this situation the <a href="http://kb.vmware.com/kb/2113917" target="_blank">vCenter Servers should be re-pointed</a> to the remaining active PSC within a region (Blue arrows in Figure 2).
+In this situation the [vCenter Servers should be re-pointed](http://kb.vmware.com/kb/2113917) to the remaining active PSC within a region (Blue arrows in Figure 2).
 At this point the SDDC is operational again and the defective PSC can be re-build, for the SDDC to return to a redundant operational state.